-In this envisioned scenario of achieving a smooth transition to limit global warming to well below 2°C, there is a notable increase in climate policy ambition and coordinated global action against climate change, starting in the near future.
+This scenario envisions a smooth transition to limiting global warming to well below 2°C. There is a notable increase in climate policy ambition and coordinated global action against climate change, starting in the near future.

 The scenario assumes that global CO2 emissions reached their peak in 2020 and are now rapidly declining.
 This transition presents both risks and opportunities for various stakeholders.
-In this well-below 2°C scenario, transitional risks and opportunities emerge, as most economies adopt a high carbon price and heavily rely on renewable energy sources for global power generation.
+In this wellbelow 2°C scenario, transitional risks and opportunities emerge, as most economies adopt a high carbon price and heavily rely on renewable energy sources for global power generation.
 As the demand for fossil fuels diminishes, their prices experience a significant decline.
 Furthermore, there is a growing awareness among consumers and investors, who are becoming increasingly environmentally conscious.

-Consequently, the demand for more sustainable products from the LSG sector is witnessing a substantial rise.
-In order to fulfil the objective of the Paris Agreement, which is to limit global warming to well below 2°C, stricter regulations are expected to be implemented.
-These regulations are highly likely to directly impact the LSG sector, as the world transitions towards a lower-emission economy.
+Consequently, the demand for more sustainable products from LSG's business sector will rise sharply.
+To fulfil the objective of the Paris Agreement, which is to limit global warming to well below 2°C, stricter regulations are expected to be implemented.
+These regulations are highly likely to directly impact LSG's business, as the world transitions towards a loweremission economy.

-Policy assumptions include: - Norway:
+Policy assumptions include:

-- Norwegian Government target of 50% reduction in emissions by 2030 from domestic and fishing vessels - Long-term strategy for climate neutrality by 2050

-- Inclusion of Norwegian fishing vessels in the EUFuel Maritime initiative by 2028 - Increase of the Norwegian carbon price to NOK 2000 by 2030 - Inclusion of the fishing sector into the EU's Emission Trading Scheme - The Norwegian Traffic Light System regulation will continue the way it currently does
+- Norwegian government target of 50% reduction in emissions by 2030 from domestic shipping and fishing vessels - Long-term strategy for climate neutrality by 2050 - Inclusion of Norwegian fishing vessels in the EUFuel Maritime initiative by 2028 - Increase of the Norwegian carbon price to NOK 2,000 by 2030 - Inclusion of the fishing sector in the EU's Emission Trading Scheme - The Norwegian Traffic Light System for aquaculture production will continue unchanged

 In February 2020, the Norwegian government submitted an updated Nationally Determined Contribution (NDC) in accordance with the Paris Agreement.
 The revised target is to reduce greenhouse gas emissions by at least 50% and up to 55% by 2030 (excluding carbon uptake by forests), compared to 1990 levels, in line with the EU's decision to strengthen its 2030 goal.
 Norway contributes to social and economic cohesion in Europe through the EEA and Norway Grants, with a significant portion of the funds aimed at protecting the environment and promoting innovative green and blue economies in the beneficiary states.
-The impact of the Commission's 'Fit for 55 package' on Norwegian companies is not yet clear.
+The impact of the European Commission's 'Fit for 55 package' on Norwegian companies is not yet clear.
 However, Norway has indicated that it intends to prioritize interventions that support the core objectives of the European Green Deal in the next financing period of the Grants.
-Further, Norway pledged to the EU to reduce its non-ETS emissions by 40% by 2030.
+Further, Norway pledged to reduce its non-ETS emissions by 40% by 2030.
 Non-ETS emissions are those that fall outside the scope of the European Emissions Trading Scheme (ETS), which Norway joined in 2008.
-Thus, Norway's carbon price will increase to NOK 2 000 by 2030 to reach this goal.
+Thus, Norway's carbon price will increase to NOK 2,000 by 2030 to reach this goal.
 The fisheries sector is not yet covered by the ETS, but there are proposals to extend the scope of the ETS to include the maritime sector.
-Therefore, the carbon emissions of the fishing sector might fall under the carbon taxation of the EU.
-The Norwegian Traffic Light System (TLS) came into force in October 2017, aiming to regulate Norwegian aquaculture's sustainable growth based on environmental impacts.
-Within Norway's 13 Production Zones, the environmental state is assessed biannually and determines whether the Maximum Allowable Biomass (MAB) is increased by 6%, stays the same, or decreases by 6% for the next two years.
+Therefore, the carbon emissions of the fishing sector might fall under the EU's carbon taxation regime.
+The Norwegian aquaculture Traffic Light System (TLS) came into force in October 2017.
+Its aim is to regulate Norwegian aquaculture's sustainable growth based on environmental impacts.
+Within Norway's 13 Production Zones, the environmental condition is assessed biannually, with the outcome determining whether the Maximum Allowable Biomass (MAB) is increased by 6%, stays the same, or decreases by 6% for the next two years.